rootiest/zippy_guides/guides/pico_can.md

 You should see two uuid's listed.

-The SKR-Pico's id which we already configured, and an additional one.
+The SKR-Pico's ID which we already configured, and an additional one.
 This additional uuid belongs to your addon board.

 You can configure it the same as we did the main printer board.
 For my EBB it looks like this:

     [mcu EBBCan]
     canbus_uuid: e8d3e3388393

-Update your config with that canbus id and you should be good to go.
+Update your config with that canbus ID and you should be good to go.

 If you have not set up the entire toolboard config yet you can juse just that `[mcu]` section to test, with no other components.